AElfProject/AElf/docs-sphinx/reference/acs/acs0.rst

 Example
 -------

-ACS7 declares methods for the scenes about cross chain.
-AElf provides the implementation for ACS7, ``CrossChainContract``.
+ACS0 declares methods for the scenes about contract deployment and update.
+AElf provides the implementation for ACS0, ``Genesis Contract``.
-You can refer to the implementation of the :doc:`Cross chain contract api<../smart-contract-api/cross-chain>`.
+You can refer to the implementation of the :doc:`Genesis contract api<../smart-contract-api/genesis>`.